 Your own insurance company oftentimes will not even have to be involved when another driver is at fault, depending on your coverage.
 If your insurance company does not have to fork out any money, they generally will not raise your rates.

 All companies process claims and manage policyholder accounts differently.
 This is why it is so important that you shop around for good insurance.
+You can see what insurance policy works best for you by clicking here to compare rates.
 While some companies may be affordable, others may offer much better benefits, help with claims, and guarantees.

 Try to hear other testimonials of how their insurance company either did or did not take care of them in the case of an accident.
 Spending the time to do this research could help save you hundreds of dollars that could be the result of someone else hitting you.